dreoporto/xandly5/README.md

 ## Conclusion

 Xandly5 is an experiment in how to leverage Natural Language Processing for the creative process.
-Think of it as a spin on [Story Cubes](https://www.storycubes.com), which are incredibly fun and quite popular with writers. 🎲✍😊

 Additional models can be included in the project, with more robust NLP techniques.
 This is just one step in a journey for someone who is fascinated by the process of weaving words to create something new, perhaps useful, and hopefully good.